donwardpeng/100-days-of-code/log.md

 **Thoughts**: We will see if I got the data structures right for the speakers and schedule once I start tying them together - trying to avoid to much looping to match speakers to sessions in the codebase when I need to display it all on the screen.

 **Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)*Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)

+### Day 99: July 7, 2019
+##### (Continuing on a new Flutter Project)

+**Today's Progress**: Debugged speaker, session and schedule data into data objects.
+Refactored some of the contant value code, added the ability for the app to run offline (no Firebase Cloud Storage) and added a loading indicator while loading the page.

+**Thoughts**: Debugging Json that is not correct can be difficult - I need to see if I can add more debugging info for content creators for the site.

+**Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)*Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)